NOAA PMEL Easy Access to PMEL Scientific Data

 Easier Access to Scientific Data

-Our focus is on making it easier for you to get scientific data.
+Our focus is on making it easier for you to discover and use scientific data.

-For a quick introduction to ERDDAP, watch the first half of this YouTube video (external link).
+For a quick introduction to ERDDAP, watch the first half of this YouTube.
 (5 minutes) In it, a scientist downloads ocean currents forecast data from ERDDAP to model a toxic spill in the ocean using NOAA's GNOME software (external link) (in 5 minutes!).
 Thanks to Rich Signell.
 (One tiny error in the video: when searching for datasets, don't use AND between search terms.
 It is implicit.)

 Find out more about ERDDAP.